← All postsMarkets

 Capital markets is what payments was in 2010.
 Mostly working, mostly invisible, and mostly inaccessible to the developer who wants to build on top.

 The bet is simple.
-The next decade of fintech is built by developers who never wanted to learn what FIX was, on top of an infrastructure layer that makes capital markets feel like Stripe felt in 2014.
+The next decade of fintech gets built by developers who never wanted to learn what FIX was, on top of an infrastructure layer that makes capital markets feel like Stripe felt in 2014.

 More posts →